neo-varun/Customer_Conversion_Analysis/readme.md

 - After training clustering models, explore the **Cluster Analysis** section.
 - View detailed statistics and characteristics of each customer segment.

+### Explore Data Visualizations
+- Navigate to the **EDA** tab to access various data visualizations
+- View price trends by product category across different months
+- Analyze the distribution of sessions by country
+- Examine price distributions for each product category
+- Explore product category distribution and pricing analysis
+- Discover correlations between different features using interactive heatmaps

 ## Technologies Used
 - **Python**
 - **Streamlit** (Frontend & UI)